 As parents we know how expensive it can be to entertain the kids, so we thought we would put together a list of things to do for free with the children.
-Here’s our suggestions for the best free things to do in Louth with kids.
+Here are our suggestions for some of the best free things to do in Louth with kids.

 Some of our ideas for free things to do in Louth may involve a car journey, but half the fun is visiting a new area!
 Pick a different town or village or area to explore, compile a list of interesting places to visit beforehand and then have fun!

 One of our favourite activities is to just get out and about for a long walk or a hike up a hill or a meander through a woods or forest – it’s bound to put some colour in your cheeks!
-Bring a flask of hot chocolate and some snacks to keep them going.
+Bring a flask of hot chocolate and some snacks to keep the kids going.

 Ravensdale Loop at Ravensdale is an hour long trail going past the river, bridges, large trees, standing stones and old coach roads.
 Start at the car park and leave on the left hand side (looking up the hill) and follow the trail up hill for approximately 400m where you join an old forest road and cross a bridge and follow the forest road to the next junction.